Five Hand Reel: History

 In late 1978, Dick Gaughan decided to leave the band, after his young daughter was involved in a road accident, and he realised he needed to be at home at this time to support his family.
 He later resumed his solo career.
 His replacement for a short time was Sam Bracken, a guitarist and singer from Belfast.
 Bracken's Irish accent sounded fresh but the rejuvenated band recorded only one more album, 1979's A Bunch Of Fives for Topic Records before finally splitting in 1980.
 RCA also issued a compilation, Nothing But The Best, that year.

 After the break-up, the members of Five Hand Reel pursued various solo projects.
 Bobby Eaglesham released his second (after 1973's Bobby Eaglesham) album, Weather The Storm in 1982.
 He contributed backing vocals on Dick Gaughan's 1988 solo album, Call It Freedom, started Festival Folk at the Royal Oak Pub in Edinburgh, toured with Chuck Fleming, and contributed to the compilation CDs of The Songs of Robert Burns.
 Later he graduated as an artist from Edinburgh College of Art, with residencies in the US and UK.
 Bobby Eaglesham died from a heart attack in 2004.
 In late 2016, Gaughan withdrew from public performances, to recover from the effects of a stroke.
 He returned to limited performances in late 2018.
 On 15 April 2020, Tom Hickland died after a battle with cancer and complications brought on by the COVID-19 pandemic.
+Dave Tulloch passed in March 2026 after a long stroke related disability.

 Drummer Dave Tulloch rejoined forces with Dick Gaughan on A Different Kind Of Love Song.
 Tom Hickland played in a trio called The Pub Band, doing The Beatles/Buddy Holly/folk rock material.
 Sam Bracken recorded with his wife Elaine Bracken, a singer/flautist, a duet CD Once More Around The Block in 2003.
 Barry Lyons played both in a duo and band with Paul King from Mungo Jerry and later with Jamie Marshall & Grahame White until his departure to Canada in 1996.
 He worked for a Canadian company, Long & McQuade Musical Instruments in Toronto until 2012, he now runs his own business.